asm2025/T3Chat/variables.md

     -   Must be prefixed with `VITE_` for Vite to expose it
     -   Used by API client for all backend requests
     -   Should match backend server URL
-    -   In this repo, `ui/vite.config.ts` sets `VITE_API_URL` from the `--api-url` CLI flag (for example, `pnpm dev -- --api-url http://localhost:3000` or `pnpm run build -- --api-url https://api.example.com`).
-The `.env` examples below are only needed if you remove that override and rely on Vite’s standard `.env` loading.
+    -   In this repo, `client/vite.config.ts` sets `VITE_API_URL` from the `--api-url` CLI flag (for example, `pnpm dev -- --api-url http://localhost:3000` or `pnpm run build -- --api-url https://api.example.com`).
+The `.env` examples below are only needed if you remove that override and rely on Vite's standard `.env` loading.

 ---